GetMural/mural-docusaurus/docs/Youtube.md

 ---
-id: youtube
+id: embed
-title: The Youtube Mural Item
+title: The Embed Video Mural Item
-sidebar_label: Youtube
+sidebar_label: embed
 ---

-A YouTube item sets a YouTube video to play in a full frame in a Mural story.
+A Video Embed item sets a video from YouTube, Vimeo or Daily Motion to play in a full frame in a Mural story.
 Playback is triggered automatically by scrolling down into the item, or by the user clicking on the YouTube “play” button in the center of the video.

 ![Mural's Youtube item on phon](./assets/output/Youtube-phone.png "Mural's Youtube item on phone")